Woods, Mickelson to stage TV match with Brady, Manning

 He added that he would be paired with Brady, saying:

-”After feeling the sting of defeat the first time around, Looks like (at)TigerWoods is bringing a ringer to The Match ((hash)PeytonManning).
-I’m bringing a GOAT. (at)TomBrady – Ready to hit bombs?”
+“After feeling the sting of defeat the first time around, Looks like @TigerWoods is bringing a ringer to The Match (#PeytonManning).
+I’m bringing a GOAT. @TomBrady — Ready to hit bombs?”

 The first match over Thanksgiving weekend in November 2018 was supposed to be pay-per-view, except that technical difficulties allowed everyone to watch.